 4 Benefits of Crate Training

 Crate training simply works and there are several benefits that comes with such training.
-Contrary to popular belief, it’s the most efficient and least stressful method of molding desirable behaviors in puppies.
+Contrary to popular belief, it’s the most efficient, but also the least stressful method of molding desirable behaviors in puppies.

-For example, it’s an excellent way of potty training your new pup, but can also teach your dog other valuable and good behaviors.
-Let’s explore.
+For example, it’s an excellent way to potty train your new pup, but can also teach your dog other valuable and good behaviors.
+Here are the four main benefits that owners should expect when going through with crate training.

 Perhaps the most popular reason dog owners use a crate is for housetraining (or housebreaking) a puppy.
 Unless you want your indoor dog to do their “business” everywhere and anywhere, housetraining is essential.

 And of course, be ready for some accidents.
-Puppies are young and haven’t learned to fully control their bladder and colon.
+Puppies are young and haven’t quite learned how to fully control their bladder.
 Fortunately, the crates that we recommend makes it super easy to clean up after these accidents (see below).

-According to VCA Hospitals, dogs will often pick a small area of the home (corner, dog bed, below coffee table, etc.) to go and relax – free from any stress.
+According to VCA Hospitals, dogs will often pick a small area of the home (corner, dog bed, below the coffee table, etc.) to go and relax – free from any stress.
+And yes, this happens despite being in a “safe” environment, such as your home.

 Likewise, dogs in the wild will find or create a small den to sleep and spend some relaxing time in.
 It’s in their nature to locate an anxiety-free safe space.